gnumi34/inventory-website/README.md

 5. Edit items.
 6. Delete items.

-## Requirements:
+## Requirements

 1. Windows 8/8.1 above (Windows 7 or older can only use Django version 2), Linux, or Mac OS X
 2. Python with minimum version of 3.8.6
 3. Virtualenv module
+4. Memcached installed
-4. .env file of this project (ask me on email!)
+5. .env file of this project (ask me on email!)
-5. Your chosen IDE configured for developing Django Apps
+6. Your chosen IDE configured for developing Django Apps

 ## Local Deployment Steps

-1. Install Python, pip (Python Package Manager) and virtualenv if you have not installed them.
+1. Install Python, pip (Python Package Manager), virtualenv, and memcached if you have not installed them.

+2. Open your OS's terminal.
+Start memcached with this command:

+    `memcached -p 11211`

+    Don't close the terminal window!

-2. Clone this repository using:
+3. Clone this repository using:

    `git clone https://github.com/gnumi34/inventory-website.git`

-3. Create new isolated environment for project inside inventory-website folder using:
+4. Create new isolated environment for project inside inventory-website folder using:

     `virtualenv venv`

-4. On Linux, activate the isolated environment using:
+5. On Linux, activate the isolated environment using:

     `source venv/bin/activate`